perforce/helix-authentication-extension/docs/Administrator-Guide.md

 ### Excluding some users from SSO

 See the section below titled [Allowing for non-SSO Users](#allowing-for-non-sso-users) for details.
-It is **recommended** to have at least one administrative user named among the non-SSO users.
+It is **recommended** to have at least one administrative user that will *not* be authenticating using web-based SSO.
 Administrative users should be using a database password to avoid being locked out in the event that the SSO mechanism is not operational (for instance, the identity provider is temporarily inaccessible).

 ### Migrating from LDAP